ORNL/OpenARC/README.md

 	- Add a new environment variable, `OPENARCRT_IRIS_DMEM` to control the type of IRIS memory objects when targeting the IRIS device.

-	- Add a new command-line option, enableOpenCLArrayFlattening, which enables the OpenCL array flattening transformation.
+	- Add a new command-line option, `enableOpenCLArrayFlattening`, which enables the OpenCL array flattening transformation.

 	- Add a new IRIS driver, which replaces the old Brisbane driver.
 You can download the new IRIS runtime from the GitHub (https://github.com/ornl/iris).